-Injection shall be limited to the Sagavanirktok Formation as depicted on the PTU-DW1

-Completion and Type Log as described in the Fact Sheet and application.
+Injection shall be limited to the Sag River and Ivishak formations, below the upper confining zone and above the lower confining zone, as identified during the construction of WD-02 and documented in the Fact Sheet and application.
 Injection may not cause the propagation of fractures into the upper or lower confining zones.